 - Mid-Facelift: The midface lift is a relatively new procedure and is designed to lift soft tissues in the cheekbone area in order to alleviate the appearance of nasal labial folds and hanging skin in the middle of the face.
 Often, a midface lift is combined with a traditional facelift.

 - Temporal Facelift: This type of facelift targets the eyebrow area, and this technique is used for patients with slightly drooping or lowered eyebrows.
-During this procedure, Dr. Killingsworth or Dr. Catignani will make an incision and lift the skin on the sides of the brows.
+During this procedure, Dr. Killingsworth will make an incision and lift the skin on the sides of the brows.

 After your facelift, the healing process is gradual and varies from patient-to-patient.
 You will need time to allow time for your face to settle into its new shape and in some cases it can take up to six months to appreciate the final results.
 Most patients feel they can return to work in approximately two weeks, but this is totally dependent on your healing capabilities, as some people take longer for all bruising to fade and stiffness to disappear.

 Don’t let the aging process take away your self-confidence any longer.
-Contact Atlanta Aesthetics to schedule a personal facelift consultation with Atlanta plastic surgeon, Dr. Cristen Catignani, or Dr. Christopher Killingsworth, a double board-certified plastic surgeon with offices in Cumming and Johns Creek.
+Contact Atlanta Aesthetics to schedule a personal facelift consultation with Dr. Christopher Killingsworth, a double board-certified plastic surgeon with our office in Atlanta.